linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 Exercise (c)

-At a certain rate of [[Interest Rate Quotations|simple interest]] 1,000 will accumulate to 1,100 after a certain period of time.
-Find the accumulated value of 500 at a rate of [[Interest Rate Quotations|simple interest]] three fourths as great over twice as long a period of time.
+At a certain rate of [simple interest](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md) 1,000 will accumulate to 1,100 after a certain period of time.
+Find the accumulated value of 500 at a rate of [simple interest](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md) three fourths as great over twice as long a period of time.

 Solution (c)
 $$1,000[1+i\cdot n]=1,100\to i\cdot n=0.1$$